 Community acupuncture is the provision of acupuncture to high standards of clinical effectiveness, safety and hygiene, at a lower cost than normal private practice.
-There are currently about 30 community clinics around the UK.
+There are currently about 50 community clinics around the UK.
 Prices for community acupuncture vary, but are typically set at 35-50% of the local rate.
-At Love Community Acupuncture, you pay what you can afford, beginning at a rate of £20 per treatment (plus a 2.75% surcharge if you pay by card).
+At our Bishy Road clinic, you pay what you can afford, beginning at a rate of £20 per treatment (plus a 2.75% surcharge if you pay by card).
 At our University of York clinic (for students and staff of the University of York only) there is a flat £15 fee per treatment (plus a 2.75% surcharge if you pay by card).

 Why do you do this when you could charge more?

 Acupuncture was invented as a folk medicine 2,000 years ago in China, but we feel that in the West it has become an expensive private medicine.
 We have a strong belief in acupuncture’s ability to help particularly those people with complex chronic conditions that may not respond well to treatment with conventional medicine; in the UK, it remains a fact that people more likely to experience such complex, chronic conditions tend to be in lower income brackets, and by definition they are therefore excluded from accessing acupuncture.
 Karen set up Love Community Acupuncture in 2015 to enable patients on lower incomes to have acupuncture.

 There’s also a benefit to us personally: as clinicians, we see a wide variety of people and health conditions in community practice.
 For us personally, this is interesting and professionally satisfying – and clinically, it keeps us on our toes!

 So what is the ‘spirit’ of community acupuncture?

 Working for less than the market rate inevitably means there are some differences between community acupuncture and normal private acupuncture.
 There are no catches, but equally there are no frills!
 You could say that the spirit of community acupuncture means mutual respect between you and us, regarding what’s on offer – and what isn’t.